 For more than 40 years the Friedrich-Naumann-Stiftung für die Freiheit has been cooperating with partners in South Asia.
-At present, it has offices in India, Pakistan and Sri Lanka, but through its regional projects the Foundation reaches out to all countries of the South Asian Association for regional Cooperation (SAARC).
+At present, it has offices in India, Pakistan, Bangladesh and Sri Lanka, but through its regional projects the Foundation reaches out to all countries of the South Asian Association for regional Cooperation (SAARC).
 The Regional Office is based in New Delhi from where not only the Indian, but also the cross-national regional projects are implemented.

 In South Asia, the Foundation stands for liberal democracy, rule of law and human rights, as well as economic freedom.
 It gives liberalism a voice and connects liberal networks, strengthens liberals in political parties and reaches out to the people through events and workshops, publications and campaigns.
 The four priorities of FNF in South Asia are: